Atemo-C/OLD-NixOS-Configuration/README.md

 - Personal computers with an architecture other than x86_64 (AMD64)
 - Personal computers with no adequate GPU acceleration
 - Personal computers with less than 4 GiB of random access memory
-- Personal computers with less than 12 8GiB of storage
+- Personal computers with less than 128 GiB of storage

 ---